chris2k90/gpu-page/CONTRIBUTING.md

 if you don't know which language code your language is, don't worry, after the pull request i can help you with that :)

-### I don't know how to git and stuff works
+### I don't know how to git and stuff

-if you know nothing about git and stuff just send me an email to [kinofhek@gmail.com](mailto:kinofhek@gmail.com) with the right words :)
+if you know nothing about git and stuff just send an email to [kinofhek@gmail.com](mailto:kinofhek@gmail.com) with the right words :)